jlieberherr/mobility-station-finder/README.md

 6. Navigate to development folder, then ```git clone https://github.com/jlieberherr/mobility-station-finder.git```
 7. Navigate to ```mobility-station-finder```-folder, then ```pip install -r requirements_server.txt```

-For activation run only step 5.

-Run the Flask server with gunicorn by ```gunicorn -w 1 app_server:app app_server.py``` on http://139.144.183.43.
+For activation navigate to mobility-station-finder folder and run the Flask server with gunicorn by ```gunicorn -w 1 app_runner:app app_runner.py``` on http://172.104.139.126.

 Hints: